 Use industry-approved standards to size and install the supply and return air duct system.
+"Figure 20" shows the correct supply and return duct installation.
 Refer to ACCA Manual D. This will result in a quiet and low-static system that has uniform air distribution.
-See "FIGURE 20" for proper duct installation.